APY/APYDataGridBundle/Resources/doc/getting_started.md

 }
 ```

-### Step 5b : Manage the grid redirection, exports and the response of the controller
+## Manage the grid redirection, exports and the response of the controller

 ```php
 <?php